The Serious Injuries That Come From Sideswipe Collisions

 There is no way to control all of the factors that may lead to an accident.
 However, you can control your own driving behaviors to prevent dangerous sideswipe collisions by doing the following things:

-• Change lanes safely and legally.
+Change lanes safely and legally.
 Signal your intention to change lanes at least 100 feet—or at least five seconds—before doing so.
-Check your mirrors and scan the lane you’re wishing to enter over your shoulder to ensure that there is a sufficient gap in traffic in which to do so.
+Check your mirrors and scan the lane you wish to enter over your shoulder to ensure that there is a sufficient gap in traffic in which to do so.

 Injured in a Sideswipe Accident?
 Steps You Should Take

 If you were injured in a sideswipe accident, speak to an accident attorney as soon as possible.
-Your attorney can advise you about filing a third-party insurance claim, whether you’re eligible to obtain compensation through a personal injury lawsuit, whether there are potentially other liable parties and insurance resources available, and can provide answers to all of your legal questions about your accident and injuries.
-Other things you can do following an injury accident include:
+Your attorney can advise you about whether you’re eligible to pursue compensation for your medical expenses, lost wages, and other losses through a personal injury lawsuit.
+They can also advise you on whether there are potentially other liable parties and insurance resources available and can provide answers to all of your legal questions about your accident and injuries:

 Phone: (877) 659-2417